 The Bible says, as I give, so I receive.
 The very act of giving Reiki is holy in itself, as it is the very fundamental philosophy of Christianity.
 I Corinthians 12:1 "Now concerning spiritual gifts, brothers, I do not want you to be uninformed."
 Shortly after this passage in the Bible ( I Corinthians 12:4-12) Paul speaks of "Gifts of the Spirit" that include speaking wisdom and knowledge, as well as the power to heal.
 Because of this, there are many Christians who are looking to hands-on energy healing practices and reference John 14:12 as their guiding scripture.
 "I am telling you the truth: whoever believes in me will do as I do - yes, he will do even greater things because I am going to the father.".
 Other examples of healing touch in the Bible are found in the chapters Matthew, Mark, and Luke, where Jesus uses touch to heal Peter's mother-in-law of a fever, he heals a man with leprosy, as well as multiple blind people, a deaf and mute man, and even raised people from the dead!
 These of course would be defined as miracles, and though miracles do happen, this is where one needs to be careful in promising any kind of results when using Reiki as we cannot claim to know the will of God, or pretend that Reiki gives us the power to act on His behalf.

 Reiki healers are merely a conduit for this divine energy, they do not tell Reiki where to go or what to heal, only ensure that the energy reaches every part of the body so the divine energy, can do God's work.
 Practitioners can help to provide comfort, healing, and occasionally miracles happen but it is important to remember that it is never the work of the giver, always the work of God, the universal energy of Reiki.
 Knowing this is also important for the receiver, as we can never know what God has planned for us so it's vital to cast aside your personality, ego, and expectations on how you think you need to be healed.
 Trust in your maker, He knows best so if you have found yourself learning about Reiki energy, this may be His answer for whatever questions you've been asking yourself.
 William Rand, who is the head of the International Center for Reiki Training, has created a website on Christian Reiki in order to address common concerns about Reiki.
-You can browse through a variety of different articles showing how Reiki and the church can be an amazing integration, as well as Bishops' statements on reiki, Preists', ministers, and nuns who practice Reiki, along with other Catholic/Christian values and how they relate with Reiki.
+You can browse through a variety of different articles showing how Reiki and christianity can be an amazing integration, as well as Bishops' statements on reiki, Preists', ministers, and nuns who practice Reiki, along with other Catholic/Christian values and how they relate with Reiki.
+You can also check out bible verses that talk about hands-on healing.
 I Corinthians 14:1 "Pursue love, and earnestly desire the spiritual gifts, especially that you may prophesy."

 Yes, God promotes love, healing, and acceptance of all people and encourages his followers to do as Him.
 Reiki can do no harm, it only relaxes, calms, and heals.